Woman holding pen, looks at computer screen smiling.

 Mood changes

 Studies show that up to 23 percent of women have mood changes during and after perimenopause.
 Changing hormones and sleep disruptions can contribute to mood swings or a lower mood for some people.
-Menopause also happens at a time when life can be packed with stressors — from aging parents to children getting ready to leave home and careers in full swing.
+Menopause also happens at a time when life can be packed with stressors — from aging parents to children getting ready to leave home to careers in full swing.

 Trouble sleeping